 Blaine Bettinger recently wrote a post entitled “Are You Doing Everything to Identify Your Matches?” with the dual goals of (1) helping genealogists research AncestryDNA matches who have little or no public information on that site and (2) educating test-takers about these tricks so that they can make informed decisions on what to reveal about themselves.
+(Note: I earn a small commission if you purchase through the links in this post.
+The cost is the same for you.
+Click here for more information.)
 Here, I want to use a similar model to show you how someone might determine whether you carry specific genetic markers so that you can protect your medical privacy, if that is a concern for you.

 Cystic fibrosis is a genetic disease that affects the respiratory and digestive tracts.
 It is caused by having two defective alleles of a gene called CFTR, short for cystic fibrosis transmembrane conductance regulator.
 (An allele is a variant form of a gene.)
 CFTR is located on chromosome 7 from base pair 116,907,253 to base pair 117,095,955, or roughly at base pair 117 million.
 People with one normal allele and one mutant allele of CFTR are called carriers; they do not have the disease, but they can pass on the defective version to their children.